TimLee9024/MCglTF/README.md

 ## Reason for Not comptible with Iris Shaders
 Despite Iris Shaders is built upon in OptiFine specification about shader pack for Minecraft, there are a lots of internal implementation differences between two.

-For example, you cannot get current GL program that is right in Item/Entity/BlockEntity renderer like what OptiFine did.
-Instead, they switch their GL program during [GlStateManager#_drawArrays()](https://github.com/IrisShaders/Iris/blob/PBR/src/main/java/net/coderbot/iris/mixin/state_tracking/MixinGlStateManager.java), which making it hard to deal with glTF model rendering code.
+For example, you cannot get current GL program that is proper for Item/Entity/BlockEntity renderer like what OptiFine did.
+Instead, they switch their GL program during [GlStateManager#_drawArrays()](https://github.com/IrisShaders/Iris/blob/trunk/src/main/java/net/coderbot/iris/mixin/state_tracking/MixinGlStateManager.java), which making it hard to deal with glTF model rendering code.

 Aside from that, Iris Shaders does not fully support every features from shaderpack.
 And you can still using OptiFine in Fabric with OptiFabric installed.